 Other things about the building suggest its age.
 Those doorways on 14th & Second, with the little side windows at the sides of the entrances.
 And the placement of the side and rear windows up above.

-The last business here was Ranieri F & Son Building Supplies, and the property is for now for lease (brokers Kalmon Dolgin).
-20,000 square ft. corner plot, 40,000 sq. ft. buildable.
+The long-standing business here is Ranieri F & Son Building Supplies, but the property is for now for lease.

 Update: Yes!
 It is an old wooden house.
 More here!